-Please detach along perforated line and mail in the envelope provided.
+Please detach along perforated line and mail in the envelope provided. \checkmark

-0000000000000000000000000000000000000 030420 VOTE "FOR" ALL DIRECTOR NOMINEES IN PROPOSAL 1 AND "FOR" PROPOSAL 2.
-PLEASE SIGN.
-DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELO AND PROPOSAL 3.
-DPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN.
+0000333333300000000 0 050521 THE BOARD OF DIRECTORS RECOMMEND A VOTI AND "FOR" PROPOSA PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVEL AL 2 AND PROPOSAL 3.
+NK AS SHO WN HERE X THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN.
 IF NO DIRECTION IS MADE THIS PROXY WILL BE VOTED FOR EACH OF PROPOSAL 1, PROPOSAL 2 AND PROPOSAL 3.
-1. To elect seven directors from the nominees named in the proxy statement to serve one-year terms expiring at the 2021 annual meeting of stockholders.
-Catherine D. Rice Vernon B. Schwartz John E, Westerfield Winston W, Wilson Mark M. Hedstrom Michael J. Mazzei Andrew E. Witt Approval of an advisory proposal regarding the compensation paid to Colony Credit Real Estate, Inc.'s named executive officers (the "Say on Pay" proposal).
-Ratification of the appointment of Ernst & Young LLP as independent public auditor for the fiscal year ending December 31, 2020.
-4. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.
-To change the address on your account, please check the box at right and indicate your new address in the address space above.
+To elect five directors from the nominees named in the proxy statement to serve one-year terms expiring at the 2022 annual meeting of stockholders.
+FOR AGAINST ABSTAIN Catherine D. Rice Vernon B. Schwartz John E. Westerfield Winston W. Wilson Michael J. Mazzei Approval of an advisory proposal regarding the compensation paid to Colony Credit Real Estate, Inc.'s named executive officers (the "Say on Pay" proposal).
+Ratification of the appointment of Ernst & Young LLP as independent public auditor for the fiscal year ending December 31, 2021.
+In their discretion, the proxies are authorized as may properly come before the meeting. to vote u pon such oth er business To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held joint ttly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+Signature of Stockholder l sign.
+W Date: administrator, attorney, trustee or guardian, please give full title authorized officer, giving full title as such.
+If signer is a partnership, as such.
+If the signer is a corporation, please s sign full